brettmillerb/Pester-Wiki/Mock.md

 The name of the command to be mocked.

 ###MockWith
 A ScriptBlock specifying the behavior that will be used to mock CommandName.
+The default is an empty ScriptBlock.
+NOTE: Do not specify `param` or `dynamicparam` blocks in this script block.
+These will be injected automatically based on the signature of the command being mocked, and the `MockWith` script block can contain references to the mocked commands parameter variables.

 ###Verifiable
-When this is set, the mock will be checked when using Assert-VerifiableMocks to ensure the mock was called.
+When this is set, the mock will be checked when `Assert-VerifiableMocks` is called.

 ###ParameterFilter
 An optional filter to limit mocking behavior only to usages of